arnauddorgans/AListViewController/README.md

 `sourceObjects: @escaping ((@escaping ([[Any]], Bool) -> Void) -> Void)`
 - Fetch data in this closure.
-- Call completion closure to return these information.
+- Call completion closure to return these informations.
     - The fetched new objects (sourceObjects).
     - If the next loading exists (hasNext).